Frankie Knuckles: 1970s–1980s

 House music's name itself originated from the Warehouse, reflecting the exclusive, underground vibe of the club.
 Initially, "house" referred to an attitude and a feeling associated with cool, underground music.
 As Knuckles continued to reshape disco tracks and experiment with remixing, the term "house" evolved into a genre of its own.

 Knuckles continued DJing at the Warehouse until November 1982, when he started his own Chicago club, The Power Plant.

-Around 1983, Knuckles bought his first drum machine to enhance his mixes from Derrick May, a young DJ who regularly made the trip from Detroit to see Knuckles at the Warehouse and Ron Hardy at the Music Box, both in Chicago.
+Around 1983, to enhance his mixes, Knuckles bought his first drum machine from Derrick May, a young DJ who regularly made the trip from Detroit to see Knuckles at the Warehouse and Ron Hardy at the Music Box, both in Chicago.
 The combination of bare, insistent drum machine pulses and an overlay of cult disco classics defined the sound of early Chicago house music, a sound which many local producers began to mimic in the studios by 1985.

 When his next club the Powerhouse closed in 1987, Knuckles moved to the UK for four months and DJ-ed at DELIRIUM!, a Thursday night party at Heaven, a gay nightclub in London.
 Chicago house artists were in high demand and having major success in the UK with this new genre of music.
 Knuckles also had a stint in New York, where he continued to immerse himself in producing, remixing, and recording.
 1988 saw the release of Pet Shop Boys' third album, Introspective, which featured Knuckles as a co-producer of the song "I Want a Dog".